zenml-io/zenml/docs/book/advanced-guide/pipelines/settings.md

 ```

 #### Using stack component specific settings
-Settings for stack components must be passed with the key having a specific format being `(key= <COMPONENT_CATEGORY>.<COMPONENT_FLAVOR>)`.
-For example, an instance of [`SagemakerStepOperatorSettings`](https://apidocs.zenml.io/0.38.0/integration_code_docs/integrations-aws/#zenml.integrations.aws.flavors.sagemaker_step_operator_flavor.SagemakerStepOperatorSettings) for the [SageMaker Step Operator](../../component-gallery/step-operators/sagemaker.md) can be passed in as follows:
+Settings for stack components must be passed with the key having a specific format: `<COMPONENT_CATEGORY>.<COMPONENT_FLAVOR>`.
+For example, an instance of [`SagemakerStepOperatorSettings`](https://apidocs.zenml.io/latest/integration_code_docs/integrations-aws/#zenml.integrations.aws.flavors.sagemaker_step_operator_flavor.SagemakerStepOperatorSettings) for the [SageMaker Step Operator](../../component-gallery/step-operators/sagemaker.md) can be passed in as follows:

 ```python
 from zenml.integrations.aws.flavors.sagemaker_step_operator_flavor import SagemakerStepOperatorSettings